mikeychann-hash/FGD/README.md

 ## Versioning and Updates
 - Current package version: **2.1.0**, published under the GPL-3.0 license.【F:package.json†L2-L8】
-- Both entry points use ES modules; keep your runtime on modern Node.js (v18+) to leverage top-level `await` and native `fetch`.
+- The server uses ES modules; keep your runtime on modern Node.js (v18+) to leverage top-level `await` and native `fetch`.
 - The repository includes Windows (`*.bat`) and Unix (`*.sh`) helper scripts for spinning up the full stack; adjust them to reference `server.js` if you migrate from the legacy runtime.

 ## Known Issues and Limitations
 - Some legacy classes (`NPCRegistryOld`, `NPCSpawnerOld`) remain in the codebase for compatibility but are marked as disabled; prefer the active implementations wired through `server.js` and `npc_engine/` when extending the system.【F:npc_registry.js†L1-L52】【F:npc_spawner.js†L18-L24】
-- Default secrets (`admin123`, `admin-key-change-me`, `llm-key-change-me`, `fgd_rcon_password_change_me`) are placeholders and must be overridden before production use.【F:index.js†L27-L48】【F:middleware/auth.js†L18-L156】【F:minecraft-bridge-config.js†L5-L117】
+- Default secrets (`admin123`, `admin-key-change-me`, `llm-key-change-me`, `fgd_rcon_password_change_me`) are placeholders and must be overridden before production use.【F:server.js†L360-L520】【F:middleware/auth.js†L18-L156】【F:minecraft-bridge-config.js†L5-L117】
 - The dashboard simulates metrics unless real telemetry is provided; integrate with actual cluster data sources to avoid relying on random sampling.【F:server.js†L290-L345】
 - LLM providers return mock responses when API keys are absent; ensure credentials are configured to avoid silent fallbacks during testing.【F:llm_bridge.js†L108-L195】